bio-tools/biotoolsDocs/curators_guide.rst

 biotoolsID (relation)
 .....................
-*bio.tools ID of an existing bio.tools entry which this software is related to, e.g. "needle"*
+*bio.tools ID of an existing bio.tools entry to which this software is related, e.g. "needle"*

 Relation type